HyperRays/mdexam/README.md

 $\int x e^x\,dx = x e^x - \int e^x\,dx = (x-1)e^x$.
 :::
 ```

-One solution block per question; a block with no preceding question is
-displayed as ordinary (initially hidden) content.

 For short, immediate hints use the `wrong` attribute instead — it appears
 inline under the widget only when the answer is incorrect: